thecartercenter/nemo/docs/production-setup.md

 1. As the privileged user, run `sudo $EDITOR /etc/systemd/system/delayed-job.service` and completely overwrite it with the new contents of [delayed-job.service](/docs/delayed-job.service), then run `sudo systemctl daemon-reload`
 1. Restart via `sudo systemctl restart delayed-job && sudo systemctl restart nginx` and everything should be working again

+#### Upgrading to v12.26

+(optional)

+If you deployed the parallel deduplication change (v12.23) and accepted ODK Collect responses on that version before deploying the related fix (v12.25), you may want to set some environment variables and run the FixPartiallyProcessedResponses migration to restore any answers that may not have fully processed.
+For example:

+1. Deploy this version so the migration will initially run as a no-op
+2. `NEMO_START_DATE=2022-02-24 NEMO_FINISH_DATE=2022-03-25 bundle exec rails db:migrate:redo VERSION=20220328224820`

+Set the above dates to whatever range is appropriate for your scenario.

 #### Upgrading to latest

 1. Follow the 'General Upgrade Instructions' below.